MicrosoftDocs/sdk-api/sdk-api-src/content/msi/nf-msi-msijointransaction.md

 ### -param phChangeOfOwnerEvent [out]

 This parameter returns a handle to an event that  is set when the <b>MsiJoinTransaction</b> function changes the owner of the transaction to a new owner.
 The current owner can use this to determine when ownership of the transaction has changed.
 Leaving a transaction without an owner will roll back the transaction.

-#### - hTransactionID [in]

-The transaction ID, which identifies the transaction and is the identifier returned by the <a href="https://msdn.microsoft.com/05904e58-b24d-4d2c-8b59-a66ad71b494a">MsiBeginTransaction</a> function.

 ## -returns